Needs-Based or Diagnostic assessment for Literacy Difficulties?

 But it can also:

-• Shape how a child sees themselves
+• Shape how a child sees themselves and drives themselves.

-• Influence expectations from others
+• Influence expectations from others.

-• Shift focus away from individual learning needs
+• Shift focus away from individual learning needs.

 For these reasons, psychologists such as myself can feel deeply conflicted around providing diagnoses.
-Ultimately we must carefully consider whether a diagnosis will genuinely benefit the child—not just whether what the abstract statistical criteria are met.

-The decision to pursue a needs-based assessment, a diagnostic assessment, or both is always a parent choice, made in consultation and collaboration with a psychologist.
+The decision to pursue a needs-based assessment, a diagnostic assessment or both is always a parent choice, made in consultation and collaboration with a psychologist.

 Children and young people should also be involved in this decision in age-appropriate ways.
 This supports informed consent and helps ensure the assessment process feels empowering rather than defining.